open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ### Migration instructions

-### Instrumentation: No changes
+### Instrumentation: No changes to the instrumentation layer

-No changes are needed in the instrumentation.
-OpenTelemetry logs sources don’t have to be modified including workloads producing logs through OTel SDKs and and OTel Collector File Log Receiver.
+No changes are needed in the instrumentation layer.
+OpenTelemetry logs sources like OpenTelemetry SDKs or the OpenTelemetry Collector File Log Receiver don’t have to be modified.

 ### Collection: Replace the OpenTelemetry Collector Loki Exporter by the OTLP/HTTP Exporter